WGNO Sports Zone Podcast: Saints opener against the Titans full of mismatches

-NEW ORLEANS — Welcome to the Sports Zone Podcast, where we discuss, opine, and report on all things local sports.
+NEW ORLEANS (WGNO) — Welcome to the Sports Zone Podcast, where we discuss, opine and report on all things local sports.

 In this episode, is it the season of such promise?
 The one where the Saints return to the postseason after a two-year absence.